-Figure 7.2: Nonlocal behavior of shapes with the dynamic shape method.
+Figure 4.2: Nonlocal behavior of shapes with the dynamic shape method.
 This image displays the smoothing of two irregular shapes by the dynamic shape method (Koenderink-van Doorn).
 Top left: initial image, made of two irregular shapes.
 From left to right, top to bottom: dynamic shape smoothing with increasing Gaussian variance.
 Notice how the shapes merge more and more.
 We do not have a separate analysis of each shape but rather a "joint analysis" of the two shapes.
 The way the shapes merge is of course sensitive to the initial distance between the shapes.
-Compare with Figure 7.4. - (1) When t > 0, s is no longer a length parameter for the evolved curve $C_t$ . - (2) Although $x(t,\cdot)$ and $y(t,\cdot)$ are $C^{\infty}$ for t>0, this does not imply that the curves $C_t$ have similar smoothness properties.
-In fact, it can be seen from Figure 7.3 that it is possible for an evolved curve to cross itself and it is possible for it to develop singularities.
-How is this last mentioned phenomenon possible?
-It turns out that one can parameterize a curve with corners or cusps with a very smooth parameterization: see Exercise 7.1.
+Compare with Figure 4.4. - (1) When t > 0, s is no longer a length parameter for the evolved curve $C_t$ . - (2) Although $x(t, \cdot)$ and $y(t, \cdot)$ are $C^{\infty}$ for t > 0, this does not imply that the curves $C_t$ have similar smoothness properties.
+In fact, it can be seen from Figure 4.3 that it is possible for an evolved curve to cross itself and it is possible for it to develop singularities.
+How is this last mentioned phenomenon possible ?
+It turns out that one can parameterize a curve with corners or cusps with a very smooth parameterization: see Exercise 4.1.
 In image processing, we say that a process that introduces new features, such as described in item (2) above, is not causal.
-7.3 Restoring locality and causality Our main objective is to redefine the smoothing processes so they are local and do not create new singularities.
-This can be done by alternating a small-scale linear convolution with a natural renormalization process. &lt;sup>1This informal definition should not be confused with the use of "causality," as it is used, for example, when speaking about filters: A filter F is said to be causal, or realizable, if the equality of two signals $s_0$ and $s_1$ up to time $t_0$ implies that $Fs_0(t) = Fs_1(t)$ for the same period.
+(This informal definition should not be confused with the use of "causality," as it is used, for example, when speaking about filters: A filter F is said to be causal, or realizable, if the equality of two signals $s_0$ and $s_1$ up to time $t_0$ implies that $Fs_0(t) = Fs_1(t)$ for the same period.)
+4.3 Restoring locality and causality Our main objective is to redefine the smoothing processes so they are local and do not create new singularities.
+This can be done by alternating a small-scale

-Figure 7.3: Curve evolution by the heat equation.
+Figure 4.3: Curve evolution by the heat equation.
 The coordinates of the curves are parameterized by the arc length and then smoothed as real functions of the length using the heat equation.
 From A to D: the coordinates are smoothed with an increasing scale.
-Each coordinate function therefore is $C^{\infty}$ ; the evolving curve can, however, develop self-crossings (as in C) or singularities (as in D).
-7.3.1 Localizing the dynamic shape method In the case of dynamic shape analysis, we define an alternate dynamic shape algorithm as follows:
+Each coordinate function therefore is $C^{\infty}$ ; the evolving curve can, however, develop self-crossings (as in C) or singularities (as in D). linear convolution with a natural renormalization process.

+4.3.1 Localizing the dynamic shape method In the case of dynamic shape analysis, we define an alternate dynamic shape algorithm as follows:

-Algorithm 7.1 (The Merriman-Bence-Osher algorithm).
+Algorithm 4.1 (The Merriman-Bence-Osher algorithm).